fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 }
 ```

-This proves that the business logic will work as desired when deployed to the {{COMPANY_NICKNAME}} delivery networks.
+This proves that the business logic will work as desired when deployed to the <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> delivery networks.

 # Deploy your EdgeWorkers code bundle

-This examples shows you how to use EdgeWorkers CLI commands to upload the code bundle, activate it on the {{COMPANY_NICKNAME}} staging network, and check the activation status.
+This examples shows you how to use EdgeWorkers CLI commands to upload the code bundle, activate it on the <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> staging network, and check the activation status.

 1. Upload your EdgeWorkers code bundle: